fernakano/gmu-ait-590/FinalProject/README.md

 ### Main App:

-    RUN execute: python3 app.py
+    RUN our application, please execute: python app.py (make sure it is using python3 and all the other dependencies are installed)

-    This will serve a Web app on http://localhost:5000 or http://127.0.0.1:5000 (localhost or 127.0.0.1 can vary from computer to compueter depending on local configurations)
+    This will serve a Web app on http://localhost:5000 or http://127.0.0.1:5000 that can be accessed through your browser.

+    (localhost or 127.0.0.1 can vary from computer to compueter depending on local configurations)

-    This Webserver will have some pages to test the application
+    This Webserver will have some pages to test the application as shown bellow:

 #### On the Applicant side